cloud-install/ansible-snyc-gitee/docs/solution-https.md

 # SSL/HTTPS

-LAMP deployment package has installed the SSL module of Apache and open Certificate Authority **[Let's Encrypt](https://letsencrypt.org/)** for you configure the HTTPS quickly and conveniently.
+LCMP deployment package has installed the SSL module of Caddy and open Certificate Authority **[Let's Encrypt](https://letsencrypt.org/)** for you configure the HTTPS quickly and conveniently.

-> In addition to the vhost configuration file, HTTPS settings do not need to modify any files in Apache
+> In addition to the vhost configuration file, HTTPS settings do not need to modify any files in Caddy

 ## Simple Steps